 Hidden disabilities are fucking awesome in some ways because, hey, you have no idea I’m disabled.
-I’m pretty sure my eyes give it away, but I don’t have a cane or a walker or a wheelchair.
+I’m pretty sure my eyes give it away, but I don’t have a cane, walker, or a wheelchair.
 Hidden disabilities also suck, because well, they’re hidden and friends tend to get pissed at you for bowing out of plans at the last minute, even though I presumably “look just fine”.
 Also I’ve only asked for a seat on a subway once due to pain, although I wanted to many a time.
-That’s on me – people in New York gladly give their seats… including me for a mother or elderly person.
-I’m no fucking hero, and I’m too shitty a Catholic to have a martyr complex believe me, but asking for a seat when you look okay is a bit embarrassing honestly.
+That’s on me – people in New York gladly give their seats… including me, at least for a mother or elderly person.
+I’m no fucking hero, and I’m too shitty a Catholic to have a martyr complex but believe me, but asking for a seat when you look okay is a bit embarrassing honestly.

 The thing is, I can do almost anything I could do before I had pain, but I’ll probably need a big nap afterwards, and I might be curled up in a great deal more pain because of it.
 My particular pain is neurological in nature so it doesn’t even affect my posture when I’m standing – just a bit when I sit because I tend to collapse in on it which strangely decreases the pain.
 A neurologist explained it to me, and why it was even good for women to press their purses in on the painful area, but I forget the science.

-So back on topic… you can have a disability and still rock in bed… still orgasm like a fucking 15 year-old jacking off into his socks – okay that’s a fucking lie, Christ I used to blow holes in those socks when I was 15… but you can cum so much at the age of 49 that you fuck up your Ralph Lauren dress socks, or your Victoria’s Secret panties (no I don’t fucking wear panties, not that there’d be anything wrong with me if I did blah blah politically correct stuff blah blah).
-Anyway, I’m going to tell you how you can have mindblowing sex whether you’re disabled or not… when it comes to cuming, a lot of our “abilities” start and stop with our dick upstairs (the brain), we’ll get into all that shit… just not tonight.
+So back on topic… you can have a disability and still rock in bed and still orgasm like a fucking 15 year-old jacking off into his socks – okay that’s a fucking lie, Christ, I used to blow holes in those socks when I was 15… but you can cum so much at the age of 49 that you fuck up your Ralph Lauren dress socks, or your Victoria’s Secret panties (no I don’t fucking wear panties, not that there’d be anything wrong with me if I did, blah blah politically correct stuff blah blah).
+Anyway, I’m going to tell you how you can have mindblowing sex, whether you’re disabled or not.
+When it comes to cumming, a lot of our “abilities” start and stop with our dick upstairs (the brain), we’ll get into all that shit… just not tonight.
 I’m in fucking pain and need to go to bed.
 Goodnight all.